-Parents Lock Kid With Autism In Cage For Four Years
+Parents Lock Child With Autism In Cage For 4 Years And Call It Her 'Safe Place'

 A couple allegedly locked its autistic daughter in a cage, describing it as her “safe place,” according to police.